Is there a best time to buy a house in Colorado? It all comes down to your priorities.

-For example, this year listing prices for homes in Colorado were lowest in May.
+In recent years, listing prices for homes in Colorado were lowest in May.
 On average, homes were $107,627 less expensive.
 While in November — the month with the highest prices — the listing prices were $104,342 more than the annual average.

-In truth, the best time to buy a house really depends on your priorities and situation.
 Read on to find out which time of year will give you the most options and the biggest savings when buying a house in Colorado.

 10.9% lower than average

 20.0% more homes to choose from

 If you're planning to buy a home in Colorado, your first step is to find a realtor who knows the local market.
 The real estate market in Colorado can change quickly, and a knowledgeable realtor will keep you up to date on when and where to buy.